 You gotta walk it by yourself.

-It riffs off the classic hymn about how Jesus became Jesus Christ.
+He is riffing off the classic hymn describing how Jesus became Christ.

 Jesus walked this lonesome valley.